Battle of Drava River: Background, battle and consequences

 There are no contemporary accounts of the battle.
 In „De Administrando Imperio“, written a few decades after the battle by Byzantine Emperor Constantine VII Porphyrogenitus, there are more data about another battle Tomislav of Croatia fought, the Battle of the Bosnian Highlands, against the army of the mighty Bulgarian Empire in 927, which resulted in Croatian decisive victory.
-Together with Constantine's assertion that Tomislav was able to field an army of 100,000 foot soldiers and 60,000 horse soldiers (which numbers are disputed though), it shows, however, the strength and capability of the Croatian army, able to reject Hungarians.
-According to the palaeographic analysis of the original manuscript of DAI, assumed number of inhabitants in medieval Croatia estimated between 440,000 and 880,000 people, and the even the total number of soldiers on the territory of early medieval great powers - like the Empire of Charlemagne and Byzantines - were estimated only around 20,000-100,000 infantrymen, and 3,000-24,000 horsemen organized in 60 allagions.
+Together with Constantine's assertion that Tomislav was able to field an army of 100,000 foot soldiers and 60,000 horse soldiers (which numbers are disputed though), it shows, however, the strength and capability of the Croatian army, able to resist the Hungarians.
+According to the palaeographic analysis of the original manuscript of DAI, the assumed number of inhabitants in medieval Croatia estimated between 440,000 and 880,000 people, and the total number of soldiers on the territory of early medieval great powers - like the Empire of Charlemagne and the Byzantines - were estimated only around 20,000-100,000 infantrymen, and 3,000-24,000 horsemen organized in 60 allagions.

 After the battle, Tomislav took control over the territory south of Drava, uniting Croatian lands from the Adriatic Sea in the south to the Drava River in the north, as well as from eastern part of Istria (Raša River) in the west to Drina River in the east.
 Moreover, the Croatian ruler governed the coastal towns of Byzantine Province of Dalmatia, which he was given by the Emperor.

 The records of the two Synods of Bishops held in Split in 925 and 928 indirectly confirm that Croatia comprised the territory of medieval Slavonia, with its capital Sisak.
 At the 925 Synod Gregory of Nin lost his diocese and was offered to choose another one, among the temporary vacant bishop seats of Skradin, Sisak or Delmit (possibly Delminium - present-day Tomislavgrad, maybe Omiš).
 Just the possibility to choose Sisak, the only bishopric in Slavonia at that time and the seat of the ruler of Principality of Lower Pannonia, confirms that the area of this former principality was after the battle of Drava controlled by King Tomislav of Croatia.